Music Conservatory

 Attendance

-Regular and punctual attendance at classes, rehearsals, and lessons is the academic equivalent of a recognized standard of professional conduct.
-The Music Conservatory’s attendance policies are designed to habituate a professional’s sense of responsibility in regard to all school-related commitments and obligations.
+Regular and punctual attendance at classes, rehearsals, and lessons reflects the professional standards expected of musicians.
+The Music Conservatory’s attendance policies are intended to cultivate a sense of responsibility for all school-related commitments and obligations.

-Many classes have an attendance requirement, which will appear in the syllabus.
-However, students should be aware that attendance is the expectation in the Music Conservatory, even if attendance does not constitute a portion of the grade.
-Students should notify their instructors if they cannot attend classes (e.g., for reasons of illness) and should make up missed assignments promptly.
+Many courses include an attendance requirement, which will be stated in the syllabus.
+However, attendance is expected in the Music Conservatory even when it is not a graded component of the course.
+Students should notify their instructors if they cannot attend class (for example, because of illness) and should make up missed assignments promptly.

-Because membership in a performing ensemble entails a responsibility to the director, the other students in the ensemble, and to the Conservatory itself, school functions take precedence over outside activities.
-Please see Ensembles below for additional information.
+Because participation in a performing ensemble entails responsibility to the Program Director, fellow students, and the Music Conservatory, school functions take precedence over outside activities.
+See Ensembles below for additional information.
 Students are expected to attend all rehearsals and performances.

 Ensembles